citp/privacy-policy-historical/r/re/rem/remotedesktopmanager.com.md

 We collect two types of information: personal information and non-personal information.
 The types of information we collect depend on the nature of your interaction with us.

-  1. Personal information: personal information is information that can identify an individual or information about an identifiable individual.
+  1. _Personal information_ : personal information is information that can identify an individual or information about an identifiable individual.
 We may collect personal information such as:
     * your contact information – e.g., name, postal address, telephone number, and email address;
     * your personal preferences – e.g., product wish lists, language preferences, and marketing consent; and
     * your transaction information – e.g., products purchased, method of payment, amount paid.
-  2. Non-personal information: non-personal information does not identify you as an individual.
+  2. _Non-personal information_ : non-personal information does not identify you as an individual.
 For example, we may collect certain non-personal data when you visit our Website, such as the type of browser you are using or the referring URL, or we may collect and summarize customer information in a non-personal, aggregate format for statistical and research purposes.